jsmeghana/solid-tribble/README.md

 4. You could open the MYSQL 5.6 command client and connect to the Database or use the workbench provided by MYSQL.
 5. Use SQL query 'CREATE DATABASE databaseName' to create a database.
 6. Type 'USE databasename' to begin using the database
 7. The project has a `Table.sql` file at path `solid-tribble\transactions\Table.sql` that contains all the queries required to create tables in this project.
+You can copy the queries in the database to create the tables.
 8. As this project uses Spring, make sure that the user name,password and the database name that you created is updated in the `spring.xml` path `solid-tribble\transactions\src\main\java\spring.xml` file as shown below.
 The database name can be changed right after the localhost:3360/databasename
 ```